AdobeDocs/campaign.en/help/v8/reporting/gs-reporting.md

 Adobe Campaign provides a set of reporting tools listed in this page.

+* **Dynamic reporting**

+    Available with the Campaign Web UI, Dynamic Reporting provides fully customizable and real-time reports to measure the impact of your marketing activities.
+It adds access to profile data, enabling demographic analysis by profile dimensions such as gender, city and age in addition to functional email campaign data like opens and clicks.
+Refer to the [Web UI v7 documentation](https://experienceleague.adobe.com/docs/campaign-web/v8/reports/dynamic-reporting/get-started-reporting.html){target="_blank"}.

 * **Cubes**

     Adobe Campaign comes with an intuitive data exploration tool to create dynamic reports.